NexPlayer/Android-SDK/advanced.md

 **Returns**

-Zero for success, or a non-zero NexPlayer™ error code in the event of a failure.
+Zero for success, or a non-zero NexPlayer error code in the event of a failure.

 #### NexErrorCode init (Context context)

-This method initializes NexPlayer™.
+This method initializes NexPlayer.

 This must be called **after** NexPlayer.setNexALFactory has been called.
 This can be done for example by using: